nolsen42/RouteSelectively/README.md

 3. Test if the routing is working using the tracert command.

 Make sure to run the python script with elevated privileges (sudo), which is required to modify ip routes.

+## Additional notes

+1. There can be around 52 or more netflix domains and CDNs.
+2. It is recommended that you make a separate domains.txt and setroutes.py for every website or category you want to redirect.
+See examples below on what I mean.

+### Examples

+* Have one setroutes.py called ``setroutes_netflix.py``, and ``domains_netflix.txt`` for domain file, then populate it with all the netflix CDNs and domains.
+* Have one setroutes.py called ``setroutes_adult.py``, and ``domains_adult.txt`` for domain file, then populate it with all the domains, CDNs, etc, regarding adult websites (as a category basically rather than an individual website).
+* Have either one of those above (or in general) but with a separate zerotier endpoint.
+Netflix goes to one zerotier endpoint, adult goes to a different endpoint, etc.